 Sport is big business and fans are bombarded with messages from competing sports organisations on a daily, sometimes hourly basis, all looking to generate ticket and merchandise sales.
 In situations like this, delivering cut-through is hugely important.
 It sounds difficult, but simply knowing your fans better than the competition can be the edge you need.

-Personalised messaging at the right place and the right time is the way to make yourself heard and your CDP can help you by using the huge amount of data it holds on your customer base to create rich profiles.
+Personalised messaging at the right place and the right time is the way to make yourself heard and your CDP can help you by using the huge amount of data it holds on your customer-base to create rich profiles.
 These can be marketed to in very specific ways on the platforms they use most often.

-Retailers have a hard time competing for a share of the wallet with giants such as Copia, Jumia, Amazon and eBay mopping up a huge chunk of sales.
+Retailers have a hard time competing for share of wallet with giants such as Amazon and eBay mopping up a huge chunk of sales.
 Getting yourself noticed and generating repeat purchases can be difficult with these giants dominating the landscape.
 The key is – as ever – personalisation.
 Showing your customers that you know them better than the competition will encourage them to keep coming back.
 Thankfully, that’s one thing that the bigger players in the industry are not particularly effective at.

 With a CDP, you can collect information on existing and new customers and target them with specific offers, discounts and relevant ‘in stock’ messaging to generate revenue, and encourage loyalty and advocacy.
 With information at your fingertips from everything from abandoned carts to last-viewed items, you can create a customer persona that allows you to pinpoint your customers’ needs and effectively meet them.

 In the professional services sector, data is the holy grail.
 With a CDP, you can hold all of your data in one, centralised location, rather than multiple, disparate platforms.
 Given the importance of good data management within the industry, being able to ensure the security of one location is many times easier than securing multiple data storage points.